 Cheesy Parmesan Chicken Muffins

-These Parmesan-crusted chicken muffins are quick and easy and meant to remind you of chicken Parmigiana without the effort.
+These Parmesan Chicken Muffins are quick and easy and meant to remind you of chicken Parmigiana without the effort.
 You just need a muffin pan, a simple ground chicken mixture, some mozzarella to stuff inside, and Parmesan for dusting.

-Ground chicken is made from a combination of ground or minced chicken breast and chicken thighs.
-You can even make your own with a food processor or just a sharp knife!
+- Ground chicken is a combination of ground or minced chicken breast and thighs.
+You can make your own with a food processor or sharp knife!

 Tips and tricks

-Tip from the wise quacker: don’t knead the ground chicken for these chicken muffins or really for any ground meat dish.
+Tip from the wise quacker: don’t knead the chicken muffin mixture (or really any ground meat dish).
 Over-mixing just gives you a dense meatloaf, meatball, or burger.

 Putting it all together

-Once you’ve mixed the ground chicken, use a medium cookie scoop or spoon to add about two tablespoons of chicken mixture into the bottom of eight muffin cups of a standard 12-cup muffin tin (Panel #1 below).
+Once you’ve made the chicken muffin mixture, use a medium cookie scoop or spoon to add about two tablespoons into the bottom of eight muffin cups of a standard 12-cup muffin tin (Panel #1 below).
 You do not need to grease the tins as there is just enough fat in the chicken mixture so the muffins don’t stick.

-Add the mozzarella cheese (Panel #2) and top with the remaining chicken mixture (Panel #3).
-Pat them down gently and sprinkle with Parmesan (Panel #4).
+Add the mozzarella cheese (Panel #2) and top with the remaining chicken muffin mixture (Panel #3).
+Pat the chicken muffin mixture down gently and sprinkle with Parmesan (Panel #4).

 What to serve with chicken muffins